-By default, a board's columns are mapped to thedefault Jirastatuses, as shown in the following tables.
+By default, a board's columns are mapped to the default Jira statuses, as shown in the following tables.
 You can change this if you wish.
 For example, if you are using additional, customized JIRA statuses, you will probably want to map them to appropriate columns in your board.

-If your board's project is using the Jiradefault workflow If your board's project is using Simplified Workflow:
+If your board's project is using the Jira default workflow: